-Think long-term for your clients.
 Do your goals include having a handful of very loyal, long-term clients, or would you prefer higher volume with more turnover?
 Perhaps somewhere in between?
 If your goal is to keep clients for a very long time, this will influence your customer service as well as your advertising.
-If your goal is to provide quality service, then wish the customer a nice life and move on to their friends and family, it makes sense to allocate your resources a little differently.
+If your goal is to provide quality service, you’ll need to invest in great customer service resources early on.

 Of course, like most things in business, long-term plans are always subject to change.
 The very act of making (and subsequently re-making) plans for you, your employees, and your clients is a productive sales enablement exercise because it enables you to adapt your short-term behaviors and priorities to meet your longer-term goals.
-Think ahead and reap the rewards.
+Think ahead and reap the rewards of your sales planning.